creame/joinchat/README.txt

 WPML and Polylang integration.
 Added new settings to control delay and launch WhatsApp Web on desktop.
 Dynamic variables {SITE}, {URL} and {TITLE} now also works on Call To Action.
-Fixed incorrect Join.chat post settings on loops.
+Fixed incorrect WAme post settings on loops.